Why Campaign Tagging & Naming are Important and How To Do It Right

-Why do you need Campaign Tagging in Google Analytics
+Why do you need Campaign Tagging in Google Analytics and beyond?

 When a visitor comes to a website, Google Analytics automatically determines the source of the visit.
-So visits from Google search will be attributed to google / organic and visits from Facebook to facebook.com / referral.
-The first value is the source or the website, that led to the visit and the second is the medium, that describes the type of the traffic source.
-Clicks from websites will have the referral value, clicks from search engines – organic.
-If Google Analytics can’t determine the referral source, it would be attributed to direct / (none).
-Like when someone typed or copied the website address in the browser, or clicked on a bookmark.
+So visits from Google Search will be attributed to google / organic and visits from Facebook to facebook.com / referral.
+The first value is the source or the website, that led to the visit and the second is the medium, which describes the type of the traffic source.

 While there are 2 mandatory tags – utm_source and utm_medium – I would also strongly advise to use utm_campaign as well, to be able to attribute and group visitors by marketing campaigns you run.

-Why do you need Campaign Naming Consistency
+Why do you need Campaign Naming Consistency?

 When looking at the campaign data in Google Analytics, you may see a picture similar to the example below.